thomasmanke/website_qmd/README.md

 ## Setup
 In any case you might want to create a minimal environment to include python, quarto and a few very common packages.

+A simple micromamba.yml environment file is provided in this repo.
-Notice that this is not the same environment as used by most lectures that have their own environment files.
+But notice that this is not necessarily the same environment that will be used in the lectures as each can have their own environment files.

 ```
 micromamba create -n <project_name> website_qmd/micromamba.yml -y